sanowl/PMoE-LLAMA7B-Progressive-Mixture-of-Experts-with-Asymmetric-Transformer-for-LLaMA-7B/README.md

 # PMoE-LLAMA7B: Progressive Mixture of Experts with Asymmetric Transformer for llama/Meta-Llama-3.1-8B

-This repository contains the implementation of PMoE (Progressive Mixture of Experts with Asymmetric Transformer) for the LLaMA-7B model, as described in the paper "PMoE: Progressive Mixture of Experts with Asymmetric Transformer for Continual Learning" by Min Jae Jung and JooHee Kim.
+This repository contains the implementation of PMoE (Progressive Mixture of Experts with Asymmetric Transformer) for the llama/Meta-Llama-3.1-8B, as described in the paper "PMoE: Progressive Mixture of Experts with Asymmetric Transformer for Continual Learning" by Min Jae Jung and JooHee Kim.

 ## Introduction